 - Try making a prepared meal that lasts for many days (i.e. if stored in the fridge or freezer).
 This practice of bulk-preparing foods cuts down on preparation time, ensures you eat nutritious home-made cooking and cuts the cost of eating.
 Ideal pre-prepared meals include: pizza, lasagna, rice dishes and vegetable soup.

 Your most significant financial burden will most likely be your accommodation costs.
 Therefore, it is recommended to research all available accommodation options (e.g. homestay or dorm).
 You might need to take into consideration the location, utilities, amenities and other living arrangements when choosing the best option for yourself.
-However, it is advised to go for an accommodation closer to your education provider.
+There are many styles of accommodation in Australia, however it is advised to go for an accommodation closer to your education provider.

 - Get a prepaid mobile service so you can control your call costs.

 - Use SMS messaging instead of calling friends.